PacificBiosciences/smrtflow/docs/cookbook.rst

     GET http://SMRTLinkServername.domain:9091/smrt-link/runs

-The response will be an array of run objects, as in the following example:
+The response will be an array of run objects, as in the following example (some fields are removed for display purposes):

 .. code-block:: javascript